-Hospital prices in the State of Indiana are the fourth highest in the nation.
+Hospital prices in the State of Indiana are the sixth highest in the nation.
 Hoosiers pay twice as much as Michigan residents for their hospital care.

 Higher hospital costs mean lower wages for Hoosiers.